Stances

 How do find your shoulder width other than measuring it?

-I was taught that starting with feet together, pop your toes out as far as they will go and then swing the heels out to finish with the feet parallel.
+I was taught that starting with feet together, you can pop your toes out as far as they will go and then swing the heels out to finish with the feet parallel.
 Once you have the measure of it, you will learn to step automatically to this width.

 Start with feet together, pop the toes out then the heels.
 Works the other way around too!